querkmachine/beeps.website/src/links.md

 - [Chain Bear](https://www.youtube.com/@chainbear) makes video essays about Formula 1 and motorsport, usually to explain some piece of technology or weird application of the rules.
 They're pretty calming, and proved quite useful when I was first getting into F1.
 - [Eddache](https://www.youtube.com/@eddache) makes animated video essays about animation.
 Also sometimes non-animated things.
 - [FUNKe](https://www.youtube.com/@FUNKe) makes cool, animated video essays about video games (and somehow the band Weezer without ever actually making a video _about_ Weezer).
 I can't say I play games (or Weezer) enough to really get it, but the presentation style is da bomb y'all.
+- [Homemade Ecosystems](https://www.youtube.com/@HomemadeEcosystems) is a biologist who builds terrariums with insects in a deadpan, monotone style.
 - [The Infinite Review](https://www.youtube.com/@TheInfiniteReview) seeks to make a review about everything in the universe ever.
 It might take a while.
 - [Jago Hazzard](https://www.youtube.com/@JagoHazzard) has a bloke train around London and sardonically tell you things about railway lines and rolling stock.
 He's kinda like one of those car YouTubers but for the London Underground.
 - [Junkball](https://www.youtube.com/@JunkBallMedia) makes video essays about stupid things in _Star Trek_ and if that doesn't sell you then there's probably nothing here for you.